mason-keiser/movie-game/README.md

-# movie-tinder
+# movie-game
-A full-stack web application that allows you to like (save) and dislike (filter out) movies
+A full-stack web application that allows you and another user to sort through a list of movies together and figure out which ones you both like